Presidency of Rodrigo Duterte: COVID-19 pandemic

 Following the first confirmed case of "novel coronavirus 2019" in the Philippines, on January 31, 2020, Duterte ordered a temporary ban on the entry of Chinese nationals from China's Hubei province, and in February, he expanded the ban to the whole of China.
-On March 8, he declared a State of Public Health Emergency throughout the country due to the COVID-19; four days later, he ordered a lockdown in Metro Manila.
-On March 16, he declared a State of National Calamity for the next six months; a day later, he placed Luzon under Enhanced Community Quarantine, resulting in the temporary closure of borders and, and the suspension of work and public transport.
+On March 8, he declared a State of Public Health Emergency throughout the country due to COVID-19; four days later, he ordered a lockdown in Metro Manila.
+On March 16, he declared a State of National Calamity for the next six months; a day later, he placed Luzon under Enhanced Community Quarantine, resulting in the temporary closure of borders and the suspension of work and public transport.
 On March 24, Congress passed the Bayanihan to Heal as One Act (Bayanihan 1), which Duterte signed the following day; under the law, the President was granted the authority to realign the 2020 national budget to address the COVID-19 crisis and to temporarily direct the operations of private establishments such as private hospitals, hotels, and public transport.

 The administration purchased and distributed medical equipment and supplies.
 On March 30, 2020, the DOH purchased one million items of personal protective equipment (PPE) worth ₱1.8 billion for COVID-19 health workers, prompting the Senate to call for a probe on overpricing.
 On May 20, Duterte took full responsibility for the procurement of PPE, saying he ordered health secretary Francisco Duque III to expedite the procurement of PPE regardless of cost to prevent compromising of the health workers' safety.
 The DTI also boosted local production of medical equipment through its Shared Service Facility Fabrication Laboratories project.